Snaptraks/HatBot/README.md

 4. Start the bot with `python HatBot.py` from a terminal (might work with other methods but it has not been tested).
 5. Once the bot is on the server, you can enter commands and interact with it.
 If you modify the code (either the main HatBot.py file or code inside a [Cog](https://discordpy.readthedocs.io/en/latest/ext/commands/cogs.html)), you can stop the bot (Ctrl + C in the terminal) and restart it like in step 4.

-### Running inside a docker container
+### Running inside a Docker container
-You can also run the bot inside a docker container, if you prefer.
+You can also run the bot inside a Docker container, if you prefer.
 I have included the necessary files to create your image and start the container, all you need is run the commands inside the project's folder:

 ```
 docker compose up